-His significant experience in the aviation sector has led him to advise on ground-handling issues a cross a number of airports.
-Ravi’s experience extends to advising bodies, such as IATA, on Competition Law issues.
-His extensive experience includes advising India’s national carrier.
-He negotiated and drafted the contracts for Air India’s purchase of 68 commercial aircrafts from Boeing, in a US$7 billion deal.
+His significant experience in the aviation sector has led him to advise on ground-handling issues across a number of airports.
+Ravi's experience extends to advising bodies, such as IATA, on Competition Law issues.
+His extensive experience includes advising India's national carrier.
+He negotiated and drafted the contracts for the leading aviation company's purchase of 68 commercial aircrafts from Boeing, in a US$7 billion deal.
 He also assisted in the formation of its low-cost subsidiary, Air India Express.
-He regularly drafts and vet aircraft leasing agreements.
+He regularly drafts and vets aircraft leasing agreements.

 Ravi leads a team that supports Indian companies seeking access to foreign capital through external commercial borrowings (ECB).
-They regularly interpret RBI circulars and are able get swift clarification from the regulator as required.
-He and his team act as the lender’s legal counsel, participating in negotiations with borrowers ensuring compliance banking law and practise.
-Keeping the lender’s interests at the fore, they assist with securities’ creation and perfection of charge documentation.
-Ravi was named a leading lawyer in the aviation sector in ‘Who’s Who Legal’ (Aviation, 2010) and listed in the ‘Leading LAWYER 100’ 2011 Annual Guide, which recognizes members of the legal community who have stood out from their peers by demonstrating professional achievement and excellence in their area of practice.
-He was also recognised as a key commercial lawyer in the International Who’s Who Legal (Commercial Litigation, 2009).
+The team regularly interprets RBI circulars and is able get swift clarification from the regulator as required.
+He and his team act as the lender's legal counsel, participating in negotiations with borrowers ensuring compliance of banking law and practise.
+Keeping the lenders' interests at the fore, they assist with securities' creation and perfection of charge documentation.
+Ravi was named as leading lawyer in the aviation sector in 'Who's Who Legal' (Aviation, 2010) and listed in the 'Leading LAWYER 100' 2011 Annual Guide, which recognizes members of the legal community who have stood out among their peers by demonstrating professional achievement and excellence in their area of practice.
+He was also recognised as a key commercial lawyer in the International Who's Who Legal (Commercial Litigation, 2009).

 Corporate & Commercial